SubramanyaKS/Ecommerce/README.md

 # Leetcode Problem
-This is pratice problem from leetcode
+This is solution for the pratice problem from leetcode.The language used is Java.
+I solve these problems in a free Time.

 ## Problem List:
 [1.
 Two Sum](https://leetcode.com/problems/two-sum/)